 DSG Classifiers are for classifying packets and are coded as TLV tuples.
 The definitions of the TLV values are defined in section "Packet Classification Encodings" in Annex C of [DOCSIS-RFI].
 The DSG Classifier parameters are set through the DSG MIB.
 They are not intended to be configured via a CM Configuration File.
+When a DSG Classifier is configured to be included in the DCD, the DSG

-When DSG Classifiers are configured, the DSG Agent MUST include the DSG Classifier encodings in the DCD messages on the downstream channels to which the Classifiers apply.
+Agent MUST include the DSG Classifier in the DCD message on the downstream channel to which the Classifier applies.
 The DSG Classifier ID is unique per DSG Agent.
+19